Compare Policies Tax Guide and MLS Calculator Understanding Your Cover Your Rights and Complaints Fund Reviews Switching Funds

 Review your PDS

 Read your Product Disclosure Statement carefully against the reason given.
-Check whether the exclusion actually applies to your situation and whether there are any exceptions or override clauses.
+Check whether the exclusion actually applies to your situation and whether there are any exceptions.

 3

-Every registered health insurer must have an IDR process.
+Every registered health insurer must have an Internal Dispute Resolution process.
 Submit a formal written complaint.
-The fund is required to acknowledge within 24 hours and respond within 30 calendar days under ASIC RG 271 standards.
+The fund must acknowledge within 24 hours and respond within 30 calendar days under ASIC RG 271 standards.

 4

-If the fund does not resolve your complaint within 30 days, or if you are not satisfied with their response, you can lodge a complaint with AFCA.
-AFCA is free to use and its decisions are binding on the insurer.
+If the fund does not resolve your complaint within 30 days, or if you are not satisfied with their response, lodge a complaint with AFCA.
+It is free to use and its decisions are binding on the insurer.

 Internal Dispute Resolution (IDR) explained

-IDR is the formal complaints process your fund must have in place before you can escalate to AFCA.
-It gives the insurer an opportunity to review and resolve the dispute internally.
-Under ASIC Regulatory Guide 271, health insurers must meet strict standards for how they handle complaints.
+IDR is the formal complaints process your fund must have before you can escalate to AFCA.
+Under ASIC Regulatory Guide 271, health insurers must meet strict standards for how they handle complaints, including specific timeframes.

 RequirementTimeframe